wzWang1991/TCP-Protocol-implementation/README.md

 		You can find when it receives 3 duplicate ACK, it will directly send a packet with sequence number equal to duplicate ACK number+1.
 		However, sending a packet will cost some time.
 So sometimes you will see this packet after 4 or 5 duplicate ACK numbers.
 It is because when you are sending a packet, new ack arrives and it's shown in log.

-- Delayed ACK
+- Delayed ACK(RFC 5681)

  	Page 247 of text book.
 Wait up to 20ms for arrival of another in-order segment.
 The default value of timeout is 500ms.
-But in this case, I set it to 20ms.
+But in this case, I set it to 10ms.
  	Test cases:
  		You should choose a proper window size(10 is fine).
  		You can transmit a big file and observe the log of receiver.